mozilla/experimenter-docs/docs/workflow/a-b-experiments.md

 ## To implement custom telemetry collection
-If you need telemetry beyond what is already specfied for your mobile client as part of your implementation process you will need to add the additional telemetry to your client.
+If you need telemetry beyond what is already specified for your mobile client as part of your implementation process you will need to add the additional telemetry to your client.

 * Desktop
 * Mobile